Curriculum Learning: A Survey: Closing Remarks and Future Directions

-Curriculum learning strategies have been investigated in conjunction with various learning paradigms, such as supervised learning, cross-domain adaptation, self-paced learning, semi-supervised learning and reinforcement learning.
+{\bf Curriculum is not sufficiently explored in unsupervised and self-supervised learning.} Curriculum learning strategies have been investigated in conjunction with various learning paradigms, such as supervised learning, cross-domain adaptation, self-paced learning, semi-supervised learning and reinforcement learning.
 Our survey uncovered a deficit of curriculum learning studies in the area of unsupervised learning and, more specifically, self-supervised learning.
-Self-supervised learning is a recent and hot topic in domains such as computer vision~\cite{Wei-CVPR-2018} and natural language processing~\cite{Devlin-NAACL-2019}, that developed, in most part, independently of the body of curriculum learning works.
+Self-supervised learning is a recent and hot topic in domains such as computer vision \citep{Wei-CVPR-2018} and natural language processing \citep{Devlin-NAACL-2019}, that developed, in most part, independently of the body of curriculum learning works.
 We believe that curriculum learning may play a very important role in unsupervised and self-supervised learning.
 Without access to labels, learning from a subset of easy samples may offer a good starting point for the optimization of an unsupervised model.
 In this context, a less diverse subset of samples, at least in the preliminary training stages, could prove beneficial, contrary to the results shown in supervised learning tasks.
-In self-supervision, there are many approaches, e.g.~\cite{georgescu2020anomaly}, showing that multi-task learning is beneficial.
+In self-supervision, there are many approaches, e.g., Georgescu et al.~\citeyearpar{georgescu2020anomaly}, showing that multi-task learning is beneficial.
 Nonetheless, the order in which the tasks are learned might influence the final performance of the model.
-Hence, we consider that a significant amount of attention should be dedicated to the development of curriculum learning strategies for unsupervised and self-supervised models.
+Hence, we consider that a significant amount of attention should be dedicated to the development of curriculum learning strategies for unsupervised and self-supervised models. \end{sloppypar}